 Pulse Tube Cryocooler

-Schoonover works with designs using Sumitomo (and other coldhead manufacturers) cryocoolers and Coldedge Technologies interfaces to provide cryogen free laboratory cryocoolers.
-Open cycle systems can also be provided even through popularity of open cycle systems are declining because of helium availability.
-Ask us for a cryogen free quotation to replace your open cycle cryocooler.
+Schoonover works with designs using Sumitomo (and other coldhead manufacturers) cryo-coolers and Coldedge Technologies interfaces to provide cryogen free laboratory cryo-coolers.
+Open cycle systems can also be provided even though popularity of open cycle systems is declining due to helium availability.
+Ask us for a cryogen free quotation to replace your open cycle cryo-cooler.

-Taking advantage in the choice of cryo-cooler manufacturers, we can match the best performing cold head for the customer application.
+Taking advantage of the choice of cryo-cooler manufacturers, we can match the best performing cold head for your specific application.

 Options include low vibration interfaces and heaters for heating the sample to 1000 deg.
 C.

 Custom cryo-cooler projects are welcome.
-Our engineering staff has many years experience in designing cryogenic research projects.
+Our engineering staff have many years of experience in designing cryogenic research projects.

-All Cryo-Cooler (Cryostat) Systems are assembled and completely tested prior to shipment and detailed performance test data is generated and supplied to our customers.
-The cooler is also tested with no load and interface (before installing the interface) and this information is also supplied with every shipment.
+All Cryo-Cooler (Cryostat) Systems are assembled and completely tested prior to shipment and detailed performance test data is generated and provided to our customers.
+In addition, the cooler is tested with no load and interface (before installing the interface) and this information is also supplied with every shipment.